Canva Blog Header

 How to Download Your Files

 Once your Design is complete, it’s time to download it!
-Click on ‘Share’ in the top right and a drop-down will appear.
-Then you can click on ‘Download’ and you will see some options in the ‘File type’ menu.
-You’ll want to select ‘Print PDF’.
-If your Design has fonts or colors from Canva Pro or there are placed images (like pictures), you can check the ‘Flatten PDF’ box.
-This will flatten your artwork and preserve the text and artwork but this will also rasterize most of your artwork (convert to pixels).
+Click on ‘Share’ in the top right, and a drop-down will appear.
+Then you can click on ‘Download,’ and you will see some options in the ‘File type’ menu.
+You’ll want to select ‘Print PDF’ to download a file for printing purposes.
+If your design includes fonts or colors from Canva Pro or contains placed images (such as pictures), you can check the ‘Flatten PDF’ box.
+This will flatten your artwork and preserve the text and artwork, but this will also rasterize most of your artwork (convert to pixels).
 We would only suggest saving this way for print files (front, back) and not mask files.

-In order to retain the Vector file (shapes) then you can download the file from this point without checking any boxes.
+To retain the Vector file (shapes), you can download it from this point without checking any boxes.
 Retaining a Vector file is important if you are ordering something that requires a mask file.
 This is also the best option for a sharper file.

 Voila!